-Chopped plum tomatoes and minced fresh cilantro, optional
+Chopped plum tomatoes or organic tomatoes and minced fresh parsley, optional

 1.Place potatoes and water in a microwave-safe dish.
 Cover and microwave on high for 4-5 minutes or until tender; drain.

-2.In a large skillet, saute pepper and onion in oil until onion is tender.
-Add the potatoes, bacon, salt and pepper; saute 8-10 minutes longer or until potatoes are lightly browned.
+2.In a large skillet, saute peppers and onion in oil until onion is tender.
+Add the potatoes, paprika and pepper; saute 8-10 minutes longer or until potatoes are lightly browned.

-5.Cook, uncovered, until whites are completely set and yolks are still soft, about 4 minutes.
+4.Cook, uncovered, until whites are completely set and yolks are still soft, about 3 minutes.
 Divide potato mixture among four plates.
 Using a slotted spoon, lift eggs out of water and place on potato mixture.
-Top with sauce; sprinkle with tomatoes and herbs if desired.
+Top with tomatoes and sprinkle with herbs and spices if desired.